GREEN BUSINESS BELT, GUATEMALA

 value chains that promote sustainable land use practices generates income for rural families and offers many non-cash-benefits such as ecosystem services – forest restoration, habitat safe zones, climate mitigation – and cultural revitalization, stable employment, community pride and increased governance capacity.

 This project directly engages women and youth, especially in small–medium enterprise management roles and in spice related products and ecotourism services.
 Through our global work we have seen that women make major contributions to agriculture, natural resource management and food security despite unequal access to land, credit, education, extension services and cooperative arrangements.
-The Green Business Belt project therefore has gender-targeted interventions, such as requiring at least 50% of hires to be women and youth.
+The Green Business Belt project therefore has gender-targeted interventions, uch as the requirement to hire staff consisting of at least 50% women and youth.

 6,250 spice farmers (producers) / 9615 farming families in Alta Verapaz, Guatemala.